katleiahramos/Bark-Park/bark-park/project-specs.md

 []Your client-side application should handle the display of data with minimal data manipulation

-[]Your application should have some minimal styling: feel free to stick to a framework (like react-bootstrap), but if you want to write (additional) CSS yourself, go for it!
+[x]Your application should have some minimal styling: feel free to stick to a framework (like react-bootstrap), but if you want to write (additional) CSS yourself, go for it!
+    - react-materialize